-Newborns with metatarsus adductus may also have a problem called developmental dysplasia of the hip (DDH), in which the thigh bone slips out of the hip socket.
+Newborns with metatarsus adductus may also have a problem called developmental dysplasia of the hip (DDH).
+This allows the thigh bone slips out of the hip socket.

 The front of the foot is bent or angled in toward the middle of the foot.
 The back of the foot and the ankles are normal.
 About half of children with metatarsus adductus have the problem in both feet.

-(Club foot is a different deformity.
+(Club foot is a different problem.
 The foot is pointed down and the ankle is turned in.)

-A careful exam of the hip should also be done to rule out other causes of metatarsal adductus.
+A careful exam of the hip should also be done to rule out other causes of the problem.

 Treatment depends on how rigid the foot is when the doctor tries to straighten it.

-If the foot is very flexible and easy to straighten or move in the other direction, no treatment may be needed.
-You child will be followed closely for a period of time.
+No treatment may be needed if the foot is very flexible and easy to straighten or move in the other direction.
+The child will be checked regularly.

 In most children, the problem corrects itself as they use their feet normally.
-They don't need any further treatment.
+They do not need any further treatment.